-- 1. Check your engine's owners manual to make sure that you only take on the type of fuel specified by the manufacturer.
+- Check your engine's owners manual to make sure that you only take on the type of fuel specified by the manufacturer.
 Do not use gasoline containing alcohol.
 If you operate an outboard, check the type of oil and the oil-to-gas ratio recommended in the engine manual.
-Oil should be added in the fueling process when mixing with gas in order to insure the correct amount and proper mixture.
-If your boat is Sea Drive powered, there may be an economixer system installed for bulk storage and automatic oil injection. - 2.
-Close all ports, hatches, windows and engine compartments before fueling in order to prevent gasoline fumes from accumulating. - Stop all engines, motors, fans (including bilge pump) and turn off lights before fueling. - Extinguish all cigarettes and other lighted materials. - 5.
-Observe fuel flow constantly to prevent overflow or spillage. - 6.
-After fueling, wash down and clean off any spilled fuel.
+Oil should be added in the fueling process when mixing with gas in order to insure the correct amount and proper mixture. - 2.
+Close all ports, hatches, windows and engine compartments before fueling in order to prevent gasoline fumes from accumulating. - 3.
+Stop all engines, motors, fans (including bilge pump) and turn off lights before fueling. - 4.
+Extinguish all cigarettes and other lighted materials. - 5.
+Observe fuel flow constantly to prevent overflow or spillage. - After fueling, wash down and clean off any spilled fuel.
 Dispose any rags, sponges, etc., used for clean-up on shore.
-Do not carry these rags on board. - 7.
-Avoid an empty fuel tank, even during storage, as condensation can develop and result in water in your fuel system. - 8.
+Do not carry these rags on board. - Avoid an empty fuel tank, even during storage, as condensation can develop and result in water in your fuel system. - 8.
 In stern drive boats, turn the bilge blower on and run at least 4 minutes before starting engines.
-Checking for gas fumes in the engine compartment before starting and continue to run the blower until they are eliminated. - After securing the fuel cap, open all ports, windows, hatches and engine compartments.
+Checking for gas fumes in the engine compartment before starting and continue to run the blower until they are eliminated. - 9.
+After securing the fuel cap, open all ports, windows, hatches and engine compartments.
 Ventilate all other closed areas. - 10.
 Look to see if gasoline was spilled into the bilge during fueling. - 11.
 Dual fuel tank installations are equipped with a manual switching valve for tank selection.
 Select the tank that allows best performance for your boat.
 Performance will be effected by the type of engine and weight distribution.

-12. The fuel tank compartment is Sealed with a removable compartment drain located to the starboard side of the keel line drain tube in the aft bilge compartment.
-This plug should be removed periodically to drain
+12. On all I/O models and any 280 model that receives a generator option, the fuel tank compartment is sealed with a removable compartment drain.
+This drain is located to the starboard side of the keel line drain tube in the aft bilge compartment.
+This plug should be removed periodically to drain any water accumulation in this area.